Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

 For fermions ($\alpha=\pi$), $\Psi$ is no longer continuous at $x\rightarrow 0^{\pm}$ but $\Psi'\equiv \partial\Psi/\partial x$ is (Fig.\ref{fig_wf}(c)), so their interaction can only occur in p-wave channel:

-For anyons, however, neither $\Psi$ nor $\Psi'$ is well-defined at $x=0^{\pm}$ (Fig.\ref{fig_wf}(c)), and therefore their mutual interaction cannot simply follow the form of $U_s$ or $U_p$.
+For anyons, however, neither $\Psi$ nor $\Psi'$ is well-defined at $x=0^{\pm}$ (Fig.\ref{fig_wf}(c)), and therefore their mutual interaction cannot solely follow $U_s$ or $U_p$.
 This is why the anyon model with a $\delta$-function potential (identical to $U_s$) in previous studies is problematic.

 As shown in Fig.\ref{fig_wf}, the interaction effect has actually been fully incorporated in the asymptotic behavior of $\Psi$ on one side of collision ($x>0$), while $\Psi$ on the other side ($x<0$) is just given by exchange statistics ($\alpha$).
 It follows that one can simply utilize the short-range boundary condition on one side ($x>0$) to describe the interaction effect.
 For bosons, this boundary condition is equivalent to applying $U_s$ (Eq.(\ref{Us})), and for fermions it can also be related to $U_p$ (Eq.(\ref{Up})) given that the bare coupling $g_p$ is renormalized\cite{cui}.
 Here we generalize this approach to arbitrary statistics: for a general 1D system of $N$ particles with wavefunction $\Psi(x_1,...x_N)$, we write the short-range boundary condition as